dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 Install and setup a DBMS instance
 `````````````````````````````````
 First of all, note that the usage of a DBMS to store the mosaic indexes **is not mandatory**.
-If the user does not create a `datastore.properties` file in the MOSAIC_DIR, then the plugin will use a **shapefile**.
-The shapefile will be created in the MOSAIC_DIR.
+If the user does not create a `datastore.properties` file in the **MOSAIC_DIR**, then the plugin will use a **shapefile**.
+The shapefile will be created in the **MOSAIC_DIR**.

-Anyway, especially for large dataset, **the usage of a DBMS is strongly recommended**.
-The ImageMosaic plugin supports all the most used DBMS.
+However, especially for large datasets, **the usage of a DBMS is strongly recommended**.
+The ImageMosaic plugin supports all of the most-used DBMS.

-The configuration needed are the basics: create a new empty DB with geospatial extensions, a new schema and configure the user with W/R grants.
+The configuration needed is basic: a new empty DB with geospatial extensions, a new schema, and a user with read/write privileges.

-If the user wants to avoid to manually create the DB, it will be automatically generated by the ImageMosaic plugin taking the information defined inside the `datastore.properties` file.
+If the user wants to avoid to manually creating the DB, it will be automatically generated by the ImageMosaic plugin taking the information defined inside the `datastore.properties` file.

-.. note:: In case of automatic DB creation with PostgreSQL the user must check the PostgreSQL and PostGIS versions: if the first is lower than 9.1 and the second is lower than 2.0, the user have to add the following string of code inside the `datastore.properties` file :
+.. note:: In case of automatic DB creation with PostgreSQL the user must check the PostgreSQL and PostGIS versions: if the first is lower than 9.1 and the second is lower than 2.0, the user will have to add the following string of code inside the `datastore.properties` file :

 	.. code-block:: xml